sb2nov/mac-setup/docs/bash-completion.md

 ## More

-You can list additional completion packages are available by typing:
+You can list additional completion packages available by typing:

 ```sh
 brew search completion